Centres for Clarification to Fit In

 To create the

-, modes are first treated as levels, and then their essences are considered in terms of practical activities.
-The activity in this case is clarifying for yourself and then offering an account of a situation to others.In this process, the dynamic duality will come into play and we must determine whether the mode essence is primarily determined by personal pressures or by communal pressures, or by a fusion of those two poles of the duality.
+, modes are first treated as levels, and then their essences are considered in terms of practical activities and group expectations.
+The activities in this case is about clarifying for yourself, offering or exposing an account of a situation, and handling your group's perception of the situation.In this process, the dynamic duality will come into play and we must determine whether the mode essence is primarily determined by personal pressures or by group pressures, or by a fusion of those two poles of the duality.
 The analysis will proceed level by level starting from below.

 Causal Foundation: CL1

-Saying nothing, accepting accepted by your group, and offering known to be acceptable appear to be the foundation for fitting in to your relevant group.
-Any explanation must be simultaneously meaningful for the person as well as being socially satisfactory to create the “satisfying” quality.
-If the communal explanation is referred to as “what they would say”, then the person is distancing themselves and is on the path to self-exclusion or being rejected.
-Holding an explanation that is satisfying for me but alien to the wider community, becomes an impediment to fitting in.
+Saying nothing, being satisfied by offering that are plausible appear to be fundamental to fitting in to your relevant group.
+Any explanation must be simultaneously plausible for you as well as being socially satisfactory.
+If the group explanation is referred to as “what they would say”, then the person is distancing themselves and is on the path to self-exclusion.
+Openly and regularly challenging explanations that the group finds plausible reveals a lack of fit.

 So, in the Tree, this level becomes a single balanced Centre: